I am turning 58 years old this year. Fifty eight, seems like a nice round number, but awfully close to sixty, which seems quite old.

 It’s also been 10 years that I have been meditating and doing yoga in one form or another.
 In 2007, I was drawn to be very intentional about my spiritual life, and in the center of that found yoga.
 At first, it just felt good, but soon I also had a taste of meditation.
 Between yoga, meditation and spiritual studies, I have experienced healing, understanding, wisdom and compassion.
 Meditation has helped me become a better person on so many levels.
 Better late than never, I always say.

-I try not to be anxious about the future, I try to keep my focus on doing the very best I can do right now with what I have, but anxiety does sweep over me, and I do panic from time to time.
+I try not to be anxious about turning 58 years old and the future, I try to keep my focus on doing the very best I can do right now with what I have, but anxiety does sweep over me, and I do panic from time to time.
 The one constant in all of this is that I don’t feel old, and I am growing to like that mature woman I see when I look in the mirror.
 I turn 58 this year, hurray!